 First, here is Maslow’s hierarchy of needs drawn out so you can better understand it:

-The most basic needs are at the bottom and are the needs of your body.
-You obviously need these most basic needs or your health will quickly suffer and we all know how demoralizing failing health can be and affects us both physically and mentally.
-Maslow argued that after you get these most basic physiological needs you look for those on the next level.
+The most basic needs are at the bottom and include some of the basic needs of your body.
+These are fairly obvious needs without which your health will quickly suffer.
+We all know how demoralizing failing health can be and how this can affect us both physically and mentally.
+Maslow argued that after you acquire these most basic physiological needs you seek those on the next level.
 The next level of needs are those which involve security and your feeling safe.
-These are indeed very significant needs.
+These are indeed very significant needs, which depend on many factors.

 The next level up includes your needs revolving around your sense of love and belonging.
 Now, in Maslow’s opinion when you have your basic bodily needs, feel secure and have a sense of belonging and expression of love you will then go after your esteem needs.